 Do others recommend the plan you are considering?
 Look into organizations that rate insurance companies.
 For example, the National Committee for Quality Assurance, a health care nonprofit, ranks more than 500 private health plans.

 Which plans cover the doctors and services you want or need?
-If you like the doctor that you see now, make sure he or she is in your plan's network.
-If not, your doctor will likely cost you more.
+If you like the doctor that you see now, make sure she is in your plan's network.
+If not, going to a health provider “out of network” will likely cost you more.